Skip to the main content

 • Provide evidence of a minimum general liability insurance of $5 million

-• Be an Alberta resident; OR be a non-resident who is a Canadian citizen or has been admitted to permanent residence in Canada; OR be a business corporation or society where at least one current officer is an individual described above
+• Be an Alberta resident OR be a non-resident who is a Canadian citizen or has been admitted to permanent residence in Canada

-For detailed official information about current requirements, contact APOS.
+For details about all licensing requirements, contact APOS.

 Working in Alberta